 The Second Key to Investment Success

-In my last blog post, I discussed Faith in the Future as the first key to investment sucess.
+In my last blog post, I discussed Faith in the Future as the first key to investment success.
 The second key is Patience.

 Key #2 - Patience